what does an inverter do

 c.
 Hybrid Inverters

 Hybrid inverters combine the functionality of stand-alone and grid-tied inverters to enhance its performance.
 These particular inverters offer flexibility and versatility for both off-grid and grid-connected applications.
-They can intelligently manage multiple power sources, including solar, batteries, and the grid.

-| You might want to know what a 1kva inverter can power.
+|You might want to know what a 1kva inverter can power.

 What Inverters Are Used For